openshift-kni/baremetal-deploy/README.md

 TASK [installer : Deploy OpenShift Cluster]
 ```

-the control is passed to the OpenShift installer and any failure in the deployment of OpenShift after that point is either due to hardware issues or installer issues itself.
+The control is passed to the OpenShift installer and any failure in the deployment of OpenShift after that point is either due to hardware issues or installer issues itself.
 It is not a JetSki failure.

 Something that has worked out well in the past is to keep the consoles of all three of your master nodes open during deployment, so that you can observe if any one node is misbehaving when compared to the others.
 There are 3 boots total before the masters fully become operational and cluster operators start rolling out.